 All in all, the room served its purpose well, so with that in mind, Gohan exited it and entered the only room remaining, which was directly opposite the front door.
 True to his expectations, this was the bedroom.
 It contained a simple bed on the left that was big enough to fit one person, a study table on the right that had a computer atop it, and a walk-in closet beside the door.

-The demi-Saiyan nodded in satisfaction and left the area to find Doctor Shuzenji standing by the front door, looking expectantly at him.
+He nodded in satisfaction and left the area to find Doctor Shuzenji standing by the front door, looking at him expectantly.
 "So… what do you think?" the elder asked.

 Gohan smiled brightly.
 "Honestly, it's more than I expected.
 I could definitely get used to this."